 If you’re using pronouns, don’t mix first (I, me, my) with third (she, he).
 Just stick to one (I vote for personal – writing in third person is just weird).

 Don’t leave any questions as to your employment – a question is usually just a “NO” in the hiring manager’s mind.
 If you can avoid gaps in the actual resume because you have volunteer work or professional development to take the place of employment, include it.
-If you can't hide the gap, jot down what you did during that time and the time frame, and explain in the cover letter and how you're passionate about the field and eager to return to work.
+If you can't hide the gap, jot down what you did during that time and the time frame, and explain in the cover letter how you're passionate about the field and eager to return to work.

 Yeah I know, common sense, right?
 WRONG.
 You’d better read your resume over at least 3 times, and/or have someone else read it.
 Some picky hiring managers WILL throw out your resume if you have any avoidable spelling errors or terrible grammar.
 And if you don’t take the time to read over your resume, the most important document you own, that doesn’t say good things about you or your work ethic to the hiring team.